-The impact under CEQA would be less than significant for each of the four project alternatives because construction of the project would not substantially degrade groundwater quality, substantially interfere with groundwater supplies or recharge, or impede sustainable groundwater management.
-Proposed impervious surfaces would not substantially interfere with groundwater recharge, and subsurface structures would not substantially impede shallow groundwater flow.
+The impact under CEQA would be less than significant for Alternatives 3 and 4 because construction of the project would not substantially degrade groundwater quality, substantially interfere with groundwater supplies or recharge, or impede sustainable groundwater management.
+The proposed tunnels would be designed to be resistant to groundwater inflows, although some seepage has been accounted for in the design parameters.
 Stormwater BMPs and longitudinal earthen ditches would provide opportunities for runoff from impervious surfaces to infiltrate into the groundwater table.
 The Authority would coordinate with public drinking water supply agencies to relocate existing wells and conduct studies to avoid or minimize impacts on adjacent wells.
 These project actions would minimize impacts on groundwater quality and volume.
 Therefore, CEQA does not require mitigation.